silnrsi/pysilfont/docs/scripts.md

 The first will sync font-Italic against font-Regular and the second against otherfont.

 Look in psfsyncmeta.py for a full details of metadata actions.
-Note that by default only fontinfo.plist is updated so fonts are not normalized.
+Note that by default only fontinfo.plist and lib.plist are updated, so fonts are not normalized.
 Use \-\-normalize to additionally normalize all fonts in the family.

 Also psfsyncmeta does not use Pysilfont's backup mechanism for fonts.